schwamster/health-check-middleware/README.md

 * Message: Message to display on when the healthcheck enpoint is called.
 Default: "it is alive"
 * Path: Path of the Endpoint (needs to start with "/").
 Default: /healthcheck
 * App: Add the name of the application, if nothing is set the Assembly.GetName().Name will be used
+* Version: Add the Version of the application, if nothing is set the Assembly.GetName().Name will be used

 ## Build and Publish